HelainSchoonjans/serverless-e-learning/README.md

 ### Commands

-The project infrastructure as code is defined in Terraform and can be interacted with the following commands:
+The project infrastructure as code is defined in Terraform and can be interacted with the following commands.

+You might need to manually sync the s3 source in the console after deploying the app.

 #### Initialize Terraform working directory, download providers and modules